noornee/lex/README.md

 <sub>**The list is not in order of priority.**</sub>

 I also work on Lex in my free time as a hobby, so development may be slow, thank you for your patience!

+# 📜 Legal Disclaimer

+LEX is not affiliated with, sponsored, or endorsed by Reddit.

+All content that is displayed on LEX has been sourced from Reddit.
+LEX does not host any of the content

+In case of any issues with a post, such as copyright infringement, trademark infringement, or violation of Reddit's community rules, the reports should be directed to Reddit.

 # 🧰 Technologies that were used to create Lex